 - ENB 998 or equivalent teaching qualification

-- Relevant experience working with individuals with psychosis
+- Relevant experience working with individuals in mental health, specifically with psychosis

 - Experience within a community mental health setting